-The vacuum technology found in tube amps is a lot older than the solid state amp, which means that it is prone to having more issues than their solid state counterparts.
-If you’re a newbie to the amp scene or someone who is looking for a good practice amp, solid state amps may be the better option.
+The vacuum technology found in tube amps is a lot older than the solid-state amp, which means that it is prone to having more issues than its solid-state counterparts.
+If you’re a newbie to the amp scene or someone who is looking for a good practice amp, solid-state amps may be the better option.

 Top 10 Best Solid State Amps 2021

 - Marshall Amps (M-MG30GFX-U)

 - Orange Amps Electric Guitar